Polyamory & Consensual Non-monogamy

 Fat liberation is about more than body positivity.
 And "Health at Every Size" is about more than showing that weight-neutral approaches to health are more effective.
 I have been a participant in fat liberation communities for over a decade now.
 I find that most people's journeys to understanding fatphobia/fatmisia (fear and hatred of fat people) are long and personal.
 I'm here to work with you as you unravel the internalized messages about health, beauty, and worth that have been aimed at marginalized bodies for so long.

 It breaks my heart how often I hear about clients who have gone to a provider who labels themselves as "HAES-friendly" or "body-positive", only to find out months into that vulnerable process that their therapist still harbors anti-fat, pro-diet views.
-There is no threshold we can cross where I will stop believing that your fat body is valuable, where I will start buying into the diet industry, or where I will preach weight loss as a viable or safe approach to addressing health concerns.
+There is no threshold we can cross where I will stop believing that your fat body is valuable, where I will start buying into the diet industry, or where I will preach weight loss as a risk-free approach to addressing health concerns.

 A crucial part of my approach to fat liberation is where it intersects with disability justice.
 It is easy to fall into the trap of focusing on demonstrating, with our own fat bodies, that it is possible to be both fat and healthy.
 But what about those of us who are fat and disabled?
 Fat and chronically ill?
 What about those of us for whom "perfect health" itself is not achievable, regardless of size?
 We are all deserving of access, care, love, and freedom from discrimination.